Dumping items illegally, whether a single bag or a truck load of rubbish, is a criminal offence punishable by an unlimited fine or imprisonment.

-If you witness someone fly-tipping, please note down as many details of the event as possible, such as:
+If you witness someone fly-tipping, or discover fly-tipped waste, please note down as many details as possible, such as:

-- a detailed description of the person/people dumping the rubbish and their actions
+- description of the person/people dumping the waste

 How we deal with fly-tipping